arminmoin/ML-Quadrat/README.md

 III.
 Install the [Xtext ANTLR plugin from this update site](https://download.itemis.de/updates/releases/2.1.1/) in the Eclipse IDE.

 ### How to install and execute the generated code?
-The code that we generated for the sample model instance through the [quick (15 mins) tutorial](#user-doc-quick) above can be built using the Apache Maven (the generated code resides in the /home/user/Generated_ML2_Demo_PingPong directory):
+The code that we generated for the sample model instance through the [quick (15 mins) tutorial](#user-doc-quick) above, namely [ML2_Demo_PingPong.thingml](https://github.com/arminmoin/ML-Quadrat/blob/master/ML2/org.thingml.samples/src/main/thingml/ML2_Demo_PingPong.thingml), can be built easily using the Apache Maven (the generated code resides in the /home/user/Generated_ML2_Demo_PingPong directory):

 ```bash
 cd /home/user/Generated_ML2_Demo_PingPong